Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Nobody had forgotten how completely Yan had destroyed Tarek and his tribe.
 If Yan wanted peace, Yan *got* peace.
 Damod paused, gave Jooyun a sullen glare, and sat down again.

 Jooyun exhaled softly, gave Yan a grateful nod, and then stood in front of the window again.
-He considered the *‘comet’* for a time, whispered *"Fuck, I wish Daniel was here right now…"* then straightened his back and turned around.
+He considered the *‘comet’* for a time, whispered *"Fuck, I wish Daniel was here right now..."* then straightened his back and turned around.

-"We have…my tribe has a story about how we came to be," he said.
+"We have... my tribe has a story about how we came to be," he said.
 "About how God made us.
 At first we were perfect.
 Innocent, happy, we lived in a paradise.
 Then we were disobedient, and we were banished.
-It’s…kind of a long story, and it has some important teachings about humility, and sin, and other things.
-But the thing is…we *know* that’s not how we were made.
+It’s... kind of a long story, and it has some important teachings about humility, and sin, and other things.
+But the thing is... we *know* that’s not how we were made.
 We know that whole story just isn’t really true."

-Yan frowned. "…Then why teach it?"
+Yan frowned. "...Then why teach it?"

 "Because stories are tools.
 Daniel taught me that, and it’s one of those things that’s so... when he said it, it made me wonder how I never figured it out myself.
 And... you know how sometimes you need to have one tool to make *another* tool, or to go with that tool to make it work?"

 Vemik nodded.
 He knew *all* about tools.

 "Well, the same is true for story-tools.
 You make better tools with what you have.
-It’s like…when you teach a child something, you have to make it easy to start with, right?
-Well…why wouldn’t the Gods do the same?
+It’s like... when you teach a child something, you have to make it easy to start with, right?
+Well... why wouldn’t the Gods do the same?
 It’s not just a boy or a girl that grows up.
 An entire tribe can grow, too."

-"So…your stories…?"
+"So... your stories...?"

 "Have truth in them, but it’s *small* truth. *Part* truth.
 They get bigger and more true as you get older, when you’re ready.
 We can’t start at the end."

 The Singer nodded.
 "You think maybe the gods did the same to us."

 "I do, yeah.
 And that’s probably the best way to talk about how the Enemy is so completely evil.
 They try to take everything the gods want to teach you, and ruin it.
 They managed that with Daar’s tribe.
-That’s part of why he’s so…angry.
+That’s part of why he’s so... angry.
 He *knows* what they lost, because he’s seen it in you.
-And now…I don’t know if they can ever get it back.
+And now...
+I don’t know if they can ever get it back.
 And that’s why we’re so worried.
 We are having to teach you things you are *not ready* to hear.
 We had to jump way ahead in the story."

 He gestured out the window again.
 "I’m sorry.
 I know it doesn’t look like much, not this far away from your star.
 But comets are *still* magical.
-It’s just…you haven’t learned the magic yet."
+It’s just... you haven’t learned the magic yet."

 While that all made perfect sense to Vemik, and Yan and the Singer were both nodding, Damod and Roon looked at one another.
-They didn’t speak, but there was definitely the sense of…*giving up.*
+They didn’t speak, but there was definitely the sense of...*giving up.*

 "...I think I like our stories more," Roon said, eventually.
 Jooyun gave him a sad look, and nodded.